dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 How can capital be raised inside the model of the Dreamcatcher ?
 What would the stock be worth ?
 Is greater utility found tackling existing blockchain use cases vs traditional software problems ? or both at the same time ?
 Can a crypto raise be done out of Vanuatu ?

 ## An app building company
 List online say we're looking for projects, provide a discounted rate using fixed pricing, no timelines but you can easily see progress, test cases for our blockchain systems.
+Invite people to apply for paid work, where we generate packets, and attempt to complete them - no win, no fee.